Jeong Seo-kyeong: Early life and education

-Jeong initially dreamt of becoming a nun, as she admired the beauty of their clothing and had a liking for uniforms.

-In college, Jeong pursued studies in the Philosophy Department at Seoul National University, but she later transferred to the Film Department of the Korea National University of Arts to avoid retaking college entrance exams.
-She also thought that studying film and acting would open doors to more opportunities.
-(Additionally, Park had experience as a child actor.)
-During her studies, Jeong attended a scriptwriting class taught by Hong Sang-soo.
-She also joined a film club where she fully immersed herself in the works of esteemed directors such as Ingmar Bergman, Abel Ferrara, Roman Polanski, and Stanley Kubrick.
+Jeong initially aspired to become a nun because she admired their uniforms.
+She first enrolled in the Philosophy Department at Seoul National University, but later transferred to the Film Department of the Korea National University of Arts to avoid retaking college entrance exams.
+This decision was motivated by her belief that studying film and acting would provide more professional opportunities.
+While in film school, Jeong attended a scriptwriting class taught by director Hong Sang-soo.
+She also joined a film club where she studied the works of auteurs such as Ingmar Bergman, Abel Ferrara, Roman Polanski, and Stanley Kubrick.

-Later, during her third year, Jeong wrote a short film called The Electricians.
-It was chosen as one of the recipients of the Kodak Short Film Production Support Project (the 5th Eastman Short Film Production Support Project).
-Initially, Jeong did not plan on becoming a director, but changes in the academic system required her to make a film in order to graduate.
-With The Electricians, Jeong successfully graduated.
+During her third year, Jeong wrote the short film The Electricians.
+It was selected as one of the recipients of the 5th Eastman Short Film Production Support Project (Kodak Short Film Production Support Project).
+Although she did not originally intend to become a director, changes in the academic curriculum required her to complete a film to graduate.
+She ultimately earned her degree following the completion of The Electricians.